padogrid/hazelcast-3-app-pado/README.md

 ## Scheduler Demo

-Pado includes an ETL scheduler that automates exporting data from databases (and other external systems), and importing them into Hazelcast clusters.
+Pado includes an ETL scheduler that automates exporting data from databases and importing them into Hazelcast clusters.
 You create and schedule jobs in JSON form to periodically export data from any databases via JDBC.
 Each job defines the required JDBC connectivity and driver information and one or more grid paths (map names) with their query strings and scheduled time information.

 Once you have created jobs, you can run them immediately without having the scheduler enabled.
 This allows you to quickly test your configurations but more importantly, generate the required schema files.
 You would generate the schema files in the same way as you did in the [NW Demo](#NW-Demo) section.
 The default scheduler directory is `data/scheduler` and has the same hierarchy as the CSV data directory described previously in the [Pado CSV `data` Directory](#Pado-CSV-data-Directory) section.